AlionSSS/image-generation/README.md

 # image-generation
-This is a project that uses GAN to generate images.
+This is an AI project that uses GAN to generate images.